xargsgrep/gradle-jsvc-plugin/README.md

 gradle-jsvc-plugin
 ==================

-Custom Gradle plugin to facilitate running projects which use jsvc
+Custom Gradle plugin to facilitate running projects which use jsvc.
+Automatically applies the java plugin.

 # Tasks
-* jsvcStart Starts jsvc with the configured daemon class
+* jsvcStart Starts jsvc with the configured daemon class (depends on java plugin's classes task)
 * jsvcStop Stops jsvc using the configured pidfile

 # Usage